gvwilson/sensibleadventures/tuppence-a-bag/tuppence-a-bag.md

 *The pigeon spreads her wings and takes to the air, landing next to the bags of corn a heartbeat later.
-Her arrival sends the other birds flurrying upward as if she was a hawk or a cat.*
+Her arrival sends the other birds flurrying upward as if she were a hawk or a cat.*

 The sun is warm on the cathedral's stone steps, but the old woman still feels the night's cold in her bones.